Raymond Hughes (conductor)

-Raymond Hughes (* November 12, 1952 in Thomasville, Georgia) is an American conductor and choral director.
+Raymond Hughes (born November 12, 1952, in Thomasville, Georgia) is an American conductor and choral director.

 Biography

 Family

 Raymond Hughes was born into a musical family of significant German heritage in the southwest Georgia town of Thomasville.
 His great-great grandfather, John Peter (Johannes Petrus) Arnold (1823–1893) emigrated from Boppard, Germany, in 1840 and founded Arnold Brick Yard, which provided building materials for many of Thomasville's eminent residences and commercial buildings until 1973.
 He is the elder son of jazz musician and businessman Samuel Osco Hughes (1922–2002) and the pianist and teacher Doris Sutton Hughes (1919–2006).
 As his father was one of the founding members of the Thomasville Entertainment Foundation, the local concert series, he grew up in a lively musical environment.
 He and the conductor William Fred Scott were close childhood friends.
-Scott's piano teacher was Hughes’ mother.
+Scott's piano teacher was Hughes' mother.

 Education

-During his time at Thomasville High School, where he was a member of the National Honor Society, he was Drum Major of the Thomasville High School Band and began playing the organ at St. Thomas’ Episcopal Church when he was 15, and subsequently at First Baptist and First United Methodist Churches.
-After graduating with honors in Liberal Arts (English, Political Science, and Music) at the University of Georgia in 1974, at which time he was inducted into Phi Beta Kappa academic honor society, he received an Assistantship at the University of South Carolina, apprenticed to the Hungarian conductor Arpad Darazs as Assistant Conductor of the University of South Carolina Concert Choir.
-While a graduate student at USC, he also worked as Music Director and Organist at Main Street United Methodist Church in Columbia.
+During his time at Thomasville High School, where he was a member of the National Honor Society, he was drum major of the Thomasville High School Band and began playing the organ at St. Thomas' Episcopal Church when he was 15, and subsequently at First Baptist and First United Methodist Churches.
+After graduating with honors in Liberal Arts (English, Political Science, and Music) at the University of Georgia in 1974, at which time he was inducted into Phi Beta Kappa academic honor society, he received an assistantship at the University of South Carolina, apprenticed to the Hungarian conductor Arpad Darazs as assistant conductor of the University of South Carolina Concert Choir.
+While a graduate student at USC, he also worked as music director and organist at Main Street United Methodist Church in Columbia.
 In the summer of 1976, the USC Concert Choir took First Prizes in all categories at the Béla Bartók Choral Competition in Debrecen, Hungary.
 He also studied conducting at Indiana University in 1975 and at the Aspen Music Festival in Colorado in 1976.
-He received a diploma in Russian from the Gorniy Institute in St. Petersburg, Russia, in 1997, and studied Japanese at The New School in New York City in 2000 and 2001.
+He received a diploma in Russian from the Gorniy Institute in Saint Petersburg, Russia, in 1997, and studied Japanese at The New School in New York City in 2000 and 2001.